wenqiong/wenqiong.github.io/sic_ti.md

 layout: default
 title: Wenqiong Tu
 ---
-## Development of Cohesive Zone Model (CZM)-Based Finite-Volume Homogenization technique towards the modeling of damage evolution in periodic materials
+## Cohesive Zone-Based Damage Evolution in Periodic Materials Via Finite-Volume Homogenization

 * **Two global systems of equations:** Primary system of equations and auxiliary system of equation.
 The primary system establishes the relations between continuous displacements and displacement discontinuities.
 The auxiliary system relates the interfacial tractions of damaged or cracked interfaces to the corresponding displacement discontinuities.